Back to species list

 Description

-This small dabbling duck measures 39-43 cm (15-17 in) in length, making it slightly larger and notably longer-tailed than the common teal.
-The breeding male is unmistakable with its dark crown, striking green nape, and bold yellow and black markings on the auriculars, neck, and throat.
-Its breast is light brown with dark spots, while the grey flanks are accentuated by white bars at both front and rear.
-The female closely resembles the female green-winged teal but can be distinguished by her longer tail, a distinctive white spot at the bill base, and a white throat that extends toward the back of the eye.
-She also shows a pale eyebrow bordered by a darker crown.
-Both sexes display a green speculum with an indistinct cinnamon-buff inner border.
-In eclipse plumage, males resemble females but display richer reddish-brown coloration overall.
+Measures 39–43 cm (15–17 in) in length, slightly larger and longer-tailed than the common teal, with an average weight of 1 pound.
+Breeding males feature a striking green nape, yellow and black auriculars, neck, and throat, a dark crown, light brown breast with dark spots, grey sides, and white bars on the front and rear.
+Females resemble female green-winged teals but have a longer tail, a distinctive white spot at the base of the bill, a white throat angling to the back of the eye, and a light eyebrow bordered by a darker crown.
+The underwing has a darker leading edge, and the green speculum has an indistinct cinnamon-buff inner border.
+Juveniles are similar to females but possess a pale loral spot.
+Non-breeding males display richer reddish-brown plumage.

 Identification